 top of page

-The 2024 Spring Budget: Key Facts and the Winners & Losers
+Key Facts and the Winners & Losers

 The 2024 Spring Budget, presented by Chancellor Jeremy Hunt, outlined the government’s plan for the upcoming fiscal year and beyond.
 Here’s a breakdown of some key announcements and how they might affect individuals and businesses: